sanzeeb3/come-back/readme.txt

 Come Back! sends an automatic email notification to inactive customers to bring your **LOST** customers back.
 Inactivity is based on logging in.

 Create special re-engagement emails targeted directly at your “inactive” customers.
 Customer inactivity is a fact of life.
-How you handle it makes all the difference.
+How you handle it makes all the difference.Ho

 **Sample Email:**